Inside the Jihadi Mind: Understanding Ideology and Propaganda

 Posted on: 6th October 2015

-There is increasing recognition from politicians and policy makers that the ideology of jihadi movements must be countered to undermine the threat.
-Its combination of theology and political objectives needs to be uprooted through rigorous scrutiny, and sustained intellectual confrontation.
+The ideology of global extremism can only be countered if it is first understood.
+This combination of theology and political objectives needs to be uprooted through rigorous scrutiny, and sustained intellectual confrontation.

 There is a distinct difference between the ideology of Salafi-jihadism and the Islam practiced by the majority of the world's Muslims.
 The Salafi-jihadi ideology is built upon Islamic religious principles, which it distorts to produce a single-minded focus on violent jihad.